wso2/carbon-apimgt/features/apimgt/org.wso2.carbon.apimgt.core.feature/src/main/resources/multi-dc/mssql/ReadMe.txt

                                                                                                 #
 Change 2                                                                                        #
 --------------------                                                                            #
-The sequences in tables.sql and apimgt/tables.sql files should be altered to create       		# a unique number for each DC based on the number of DB instances in your environment.            # At the start of tables.sql files there are list of tables under "Tables need to be edited".
+The CREATE TABLE queries  in tables.sql and apimgt/tables.sql files should be altered to create # a unique number for each DC based on the number of DB instances in your environment.            # At the start of tables.sql files there are list of tables under "Tables need to be edited".
 At  # those tables primary key is defined with the Keyword "IDENTITY".The above keyword and it's      # bindings are responsible for creating auto increment integers which act as the primary keys for # relevant tables.
 Unless they are altered to create a unique numbers based on the DC, it can     # create a unqiue constraint violation when Replicating DBs.                                      #
                                                                                                 #
 After the keyword "IDENTITY", in the brackets there are two values.                             # (StartingValue, NumberOfNodes)                                                                  #
                                                                                                 #
 The  start value should be set as the instance id of the particular DC and increment value      # should be set based on the number of DC in your deployment.
-The below example shows how to alter# the sequences on a sample scenario where you have 3 master DB instances in 3 DC's  			  #
+The below example shows how to alter# the queries on a sample scenario where you have 3 master DB instances in 3 DC's                 #
                                                                                                 #
 DC1 TABLES                                                                                      #
 ID INTEGER IDENTITY(1,3)                                                                        #
                                                                                                 #
 DC2 TABLES                                                                                      #
 ID INTEGER IDENTITY(2,3)                                                                        #
                                                                                                 #
 DC3 TABLES                                                                                      #
 ID INTEGER IDENTITY(3,3)                                                                        #
                                                                                                 #
 For more details refer                                                                          # (https://wso2.com/library/article/deploying-wso2-api-manager-in-a-multi-dc-environment/)        #